-To make these gluten-free, I use cassava flour.
+This recipe isn't a typical "clean plate mama" recipe, as it does contain refined sugar (unrefined sugar just wouldn't be the same here).
+But I do use cassava flour for these gluten-free thumbprint cookies.
 Cassava flour is a single ingredient gluten-free flour that can typically be used as a replacement for regular flour in baking.
-It is not highly processed and there are no additives (hello clean ingredients).
+It is not highly processed and is grain free, so it's a great alternative in gluten-free baking.

 Making these gluten-free thumbprint cookies is SO incredibly easy.
 You'll be making these holiday favorites time and time again.

-Step 2: Add egg and almond extract.
-Beat on low until egg is incorporated.
+Step 2: Add egg and almond extract to butter mixture and then beat on low-speed until egg is incorporated.

-Step 5: Refrigerate dough for 1 hour.
-After dough has been refrigerated, begin rolling dough into balls and place on a baking sheet.
-Use roughly 1.5 TBSP dough for each ball.
+Step 4: Refrigerate dough for 1 hour.
+After dough has been refrigerated, roll dough into balls and place on a parchment paper lined baking sheet.
+Use roughly 1.5 tbsp. of dough for each ball.

-Step 6: Using the back of a 1 tsp. measuring spoon, make an indent in each ball of dough.
-Then fill each ball of dough with jam.
+Step 5: Using the back of a 1 tsp. measuring spoon, make an indent in each ball of dough.

 PRO TIP: Cassava flour dough is a little stickier than regular dough - to keep the tsp. from sticking, dip the back of the teaspoon into cassava flour before making the indents.

-Step 8: Make the glaze by whisking the powdered sugar (also called confectioner's sugar), almond extract, and water.
-Using a spoon, drizzle glaze over each cookie.
+Step 7: Make the glaze by whisking the powdered sugar (also called confectioner's sugar), almond extract, and water.

 Be sure to remember these tips so your cookies come out perfect every time!

-- Making the perfectly shaped cookie- After you have rolled your dough into balls, lightly grease the bottom of a glass cup, or measuring cup, and slightly flatten each ball (this will help get the perfectly round shape you want in your thumbprint cookie and helps to keep the dough from cracking).
+- After you have rolled your dough into balls, lightly grease the bottom of a glass cup, or measuring cup, and slightly flatten each ball.
+This helps to get a perfectly round shape for your cookies.

-- Cassava flour dough is a little stickier than regular dough - Before making your indent in the dough balls, dip the back of your teaspoon in cassava flour; this will keep the teaspoon from sticking to the dough.
+- Before making the indent in the dough balls, dip the back of your teaspoon in cassava flour; this will keep the teaspoon from sticking to the dough.

-- Let the cookies cool before adding the glaze - It will be tempting to glaze right away, but let the cookies cool for about 20 minutes before making the glaze and drizzling over the cookies.
+- Let the cookies cool for about 20 minutes before making the glaze and drizzling over the cookies.
 If the cookies are warm, the glaze will melt all over the cookies.

 Equipment